D-Roberts/icd-gen/README.md

     #4.
 Lens 1.
 Setting 1.
 There might be a bug in the 2-attn heads repo.

     *6. Lens 1.
 Setting 2.
 Refactor linear and spatial groups 1 and 2 archis to implement exactly the archis in the theory section.

+    Overall:
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
     *8. Torchify out of numpy pretty much everything up until matplotlib.
 Use torch efficient implementations for functions where available, for instance Jacobians(torch jacrev) if I need them.
+Back to simple for test dev.